janmin123/Cyclistic/README.md

 <img src="https://github.com/user-attachments/assets/87938eba-789d-4b52-b388-415e5c08f817" width="900" height="400">
 </kbd>

-* Casual riders are observed to start and end their trip near the coastal areas while members are relatively spread out across the Chicago’s city center.
+To summarize the findings in terms of differences between members and casual riders:
+* Purpose of Bike Usage
-  * The casual riders are likely using the bikes for sightseeing and touring as most of Chicago’s places of attraction are located near the coastal areas, for instance the Navy Pier, 360 Chicago, Museum of Contemporary Art and Millennium Park just to name a few.
+  * Casual riders are likely using the bikes for sightseeing and touring as they coincide with most of Chicago’s places of attraction are located near the coastal areas, for instance the Navy Pier, 360 Chicago, Museum of Contemporary Art and Millennium Park just to name a few.
-  * The member riders are likely using the bikes for commuting as most trip locations are spread out across the city center where the offices, schools and residential areas are located.
+  * Member riders are likely using the bikes for commuting as most trip locations are spread out across the city center where the offices, schools and residential areas are located.

-* Both rider type see most of the rides contained within the city center and starts to decrease the further it is from the center.
-This may suggest that bikes may be more popular and purposeful within the urban area where facilities and amenities are nearer to each other and more interconnected since the average ride duration for both riders range from maximum 15 to 30 minutes.
-However, this needs to be further validated with more data.
+* Time of Bike Usage
+  * Casual riders are likely to ride bikes during weekends and the usage gradually increase throughout the day from 5am to 5pm.They are likely to use the bikes during Spring/Summer/Autumn as during winter (October to January) we see the trip counts and average trip duration dipping concurrently.
+  * Members are likely to use the bikes during weekdays and especially during peak hours (5am - 9am and 3pm - 6pm) for commuting.
+Similar to casual riders, members use the bikes frequently in Spring/Summer/Autumn and lesser during winter.
+However, their trip duration did not dip during Winter, suggesting that they may still be using the bikes for commuting purpose.

+* Frequency and duration of Bike Usage
+  * Casual riders has a lower frequency of trip undertaken than members, but their average trip duration is approximately twice longer

+## Act
+With the differences in bike usage patterns identified, I propose the below marketing strategies targeted at casual riders to convert them to members.

+### Targeted Promotions
+* **Seasonal Membership Offers**: Introduce special promotions during Spring/Summer to encourage casual riders to sign up for memberships, highlighting the benefits of year-round access.
+* **Weekend Deals**: Offer discounts on weekend rides for casual users who sign up for membership, emphasizing the value of unlimited rides.

+### Enhanced Experience Offerings
+* **Exclusive Events**: Organize member-only events, such as guided tours of attractions, to provide casual riders with unique experiences that incentivize membership.
+* **Loyalty Programs**: Develop a loyalty program that rewards members for frequent rides, potentially converting casual riders who enjoy longer trips

+### Flexible Membership Options
+*  **Trial Memberships**: Offer a discounted trial membership for casual riders, allowing them to experience the benefits of membership firsthand without a long-term commitment.
+*  **Flexible Payment Plans**: Introduce flexible membership options, such as monthly payments, to make it easier for casual riders to transition.